 Even though I eliminated gluten, I still wasn’t feeling as great as I had hoped.
 My mom is a nurse practitioner and knew a doctor who specialized in functional medicine (functional medicine is an integrative, science-based healthcare approach that treats illness and promotes wellness by focusing on the biochemical processes that go on in the body, and the ways that natural substances such as vitamins and herbs can impact those processes).
 After many tests, I began the ‘elimination diet’.
 I eliminated everything I didn’t test a sensitivity for which left me with 15 foods.
 Yes, only 15!
 I was told I had a ‘leaky gut’ and it could be cured with the right vitamins and diet.
 After I slowly added back in foods, I realized I had a high food sensitivity to dairy and soy as well as a mild sensitivity to tomatoes and chocolate.
 I only eat organic cheese in moderation and completely avoid soy.
 I also limit the amount of tomatoes and unfortunately chocolate that I eat.
 I supplemented with vitamins my body was lacking and although it was a difficult six months, I healed my gut and I felt great!

 Now, my allergies and food sensitivities don’t bother me as much.
 It’s become a way of life and something I can manage.
 I continue to try out new recipes and ways to ‘modify’ gluten ones (feel free to send any of your favorites my way!).
-I pray that my daughter won’t have any of these issues, but it’s possible.
-As for now, it’s gluten free for us three!
+I pray that my kids won’t suffer with any of these issues but happy to know GF has come a long way and probably will only continue to as they grow.